 Google is designed to show you different types of content relevant to your query.
 This means that within the SERP you’re likely to find video thumbnails mixed in with text links.

 Throughout the years, search engines have learned that there are many people who will find a video explanation easier to understand and more helpful than a standard article.

 On top of that, it helps you to establish yourself as the go-to expert, I’ll talk more about this in the last point of this article — keep reading.

-Increase in ROI
+3. Increase In ROI

 Do not consider video content as a ‘tool’ you must have because everyone else has it.
 Video content is an investment, and optimizing your video can result in a bigger return on that investment.